pschool-in/curriculum/content/grammar/new-topics/nouns-4.md

 A concrete noun is any noun word that we can see, touch, smell, hear or feel.
 In other words, any noun that is not abstract is concrete.
 For example:
 What is that *noise* ?
-In this sentence, the word noise is a concrete noun because we can here it.
+In this sentence, the word noise is a concrete noun because we can hear it.

-Another exampple is;
+Another example is;
 You need *patience* to read a *book*.
-In this sentence, patience is an abstract noun because we it is not physically present.
-On the other hand, book is a concrete noun because we can see, touch and feel it.
+In this sentence, patience is an abstract noun because it is not physically present.
+On the other hand, the book is a concrete noun because we can see, touch and feel it.

 Some more examples of concrete nouns are:
 1. *Shruti* put her *feet* on the *table*.